Welcome to Translation Services

 Additional Newcomer Community Navigators

-To supplement the above services, and in order to meet the needs of recently arrived refugee and asylum-seeking newcomers, the Newcomer and Refugee/Asylee Services Program within the ELLMA (English Language Learner and Multilingual Achievement) office hires Community Navigators to serve several other language groups.
+To supplement the above services, and in order to meet the needs of recently arrived refugee and asylum-seeking newcomers, the Newcomer and Refugee/Asylee Services Program within the ELLMA (English Language Learner and Multilingual Achievement) office hires Community Navigators to serve several other language groups and help families navigate OUSD systems.
 Some Community Navigators are available on-call, and others are available through partner Community-Based Organizations:

 Please e-mail email@example.com to schedule a Community Navigator for your school and for more information about our OUSD Community Navigators for newcomers!